Non-Markovian maximal couplings and a vertical reflection principle on a class of sub-Riemannian manifolds: Introduction

 Going beyond such a qualitative property, a central motivation for study such couplings is the Aldous inequality relating the coupling time to the total variation distance between the laws of the processes.
 That is, if $\Law(B_t)$ denotes the distribution (or law) of $B_t$ and $\TVd$ is the total variation distance, we have

-From here, there are also connections to various functional inequalities, such as gradient estimates for the heat semigroup and spectral gap estimates.
+From here, there are also connections to various functional inequalities, such as gradient estimates for the heat semigroup, spectral gap estimates, and Poincar\'e and Sobolev inequalities.
 A coupling is called maximal if it makes the Aldous inequality an equality for all $t>0$.
 More generally, a coupling is called efficient if the ratio $\frac{\Prob\lp \tau > t\rp}{ \TVd\lp \Law\lp B_t\rp,\Law( \tilde{B}_t) \rp}$ stays bounded as $t\rightarrow\infty$, which essentially means it achieves the optimal rate of decay for the coupling time (see \cite{BK-Efficiency} for a more precise definition and further details).

 Co-adapted (or even Markov) couplings are generally easier to construct than non-co-adapted couplings, and have been developed for a variety of sub-Riemannian structures over $\bR^2$; see \cite{KB-Immersion-2018} and the references therein.
-Moreover, a version of these ideas has recently been developed for $\operatorname{SU}(2,\bC)$ and $\operatorname{SL}(2,\bR)$, which we henceforth abbreviate to $\operatorname{SU}(2)$ and $\operatorname{SL}(2)$ (see below for the definition of these spaces and their sub-Riemannian structures), by B\'en\'efice \cite{MagalieAdapted}.
+Moreover, a version of these ideas has recently been developed for $\operatorname{SU}(2)$ and $\operatorname{SL}(2,\bR)$, which we henceforth abbreviate to $\operatorname{SL}(2)$ (see below for the definition of these spaces and their sub-Riemannian structures), by B\'en\'efice \cite{MagalieAdapted}.
 However, for sub-Riemannian manifolds, one cannot expect Markovian or co-adapted couplings to be efficient.
 Indeed, \cite{BGM} (see their Remark 3.2) shows that for the (3-dimensional) Heisenberg group $\bH$, which is generally considered the most elementary example of a sub-Riemannian manifold, the best Markovian coupling for Brownian motions started from points on the same vertical fiber (with respect to the natural submersion structure) has coupling rate $1/\sqrt{t}$ while the sharp rate is $1/t$.
 Motivated by this, they construct a non-Markovian coupling of two Heisenberg Brownian motions starting on the same vertical fiber that achieves this sharp rate, and is therefore efficient in the sense described above.
 The idea is as follows.
 The Heisenberg group can be understood as the flat plane $\bR^2$ along with the associated (signed) area.
 Indeed, if we let $(x,y,z)$ be the usual (Cartesian) coordinates on $\bH$ (we give details below), then letting $(x_t,y_t)$ be an $\bR^2$-Brownian motion started from $(x_0,y_0)$ and